 Why is walking one of the best exercises to do on a daily basis?
-Not only does it have health benefits, but it’s easy to start with no expensive equipment required besides a good pair of shoes.
+It’s great for your health, gets you a good workout, and is easy to start with no expensive equipment required besides a good pair of shoes.
 Walking can also be done anywhere.
 You can walk outside of course, but if that isn’t an option, you can walk indoors on a track, a treadmill or even at the mall or a suitable indoor location.

 Best of all, you don’t need to have special skills or training to walk.
-It’s safer than other forms of exercise, meaning there aren’t as many injuries associated with it as there are with other types of fitness activities.
+It’s safer than other forms of exercise, meaning you’ll have less risk of injury.
 Studies show that walking has the lowest dropout rate of any exercise which means that you’re likely to stick with a walking routine.
 Walking is also accessible to people who already have health conditions or heart conditions.
 You’ll want to start slow and ask your doctor before starting a walking routine, even small amounts of exercise can make a big difference in your health.

 How to get started

 If you’re not walking extensively yet, make sure to start slow.
 Before you begin any exercise activity, talk to your doctor.
 If you aren’t currently active, start walking just a little bit every day.
 Even five to 10 minutes a day can make a big difference in your health.
 Start walking more and taking longer walks as you feel able.